Tracy Kidder: Career

 I can't say anything intelligent about that book, except that I learned never to write about a murder case.
 The whole experience was disgusting, so disgusting, in fact, that in 1981 I went to Doubleday and bought back the rights to the book.
 I don't want The Road to Yuba City to see the light of day again.

-Kidder has said that, unlike many other writers, he was not much influenced by his Vietnam experience: "Of course, whenever you're in an experience like Vietnam, it is bound to influence your work; it's inevitable, but I really don't think it greatly shaped me as a writer."
+He said that, unlike many other writers, he was not much influenced by his Vietnam experience: "Of course, whenever you're in an experience like Vietnam, it is bound to influence your work; it's inevitable, but I really don't think it greatly shaped me as a writer."
 His works for The Atlantic Monthly include several essays and short stories about the Vietnam War, including "The Death of Major Great" (1974), "Soldiers of Misfortune" (1978), and "In Quarantine" (1980).
-Writing in 1997, David Bennett rated these three pieces "among the finest reporting to come out of Vietnam."
+Writing in 1997, David Bennett rated these three pieces "among the finest reporting to come out of Vietnam".

 Kidder's second book, The Soul of a New Machine (1981), was much more successful than his first.
 His account of the complex community and environment of programming and computer development won the Pulitzer Prize for General Nonfiction in 1982.
-He has continued to write nonfiction books and articles, and these have been well received by the critics.
+He continued to write nonfiction books and articles, which were well received by critics.
 Kidder's 2009 book, Strength in What Remains, is a portrait of a man who survived the genocide in Burundi.

-He has explored a wide range of topics through his books: House (1985), a "biography" of a couple having their first house built, and the people involved in the project; Among Schoolchildren (1989), set in an elementary-school classroom in Holyoke, Massachusetts, and reflecting on US education through the lives of these 20 children and their teacher (these two books were both bestsellers); and Old Friends (1993), which explored the daily lives and personal growth of a pair of elderly men in a nursing home.
-His books have made "Notable" annual lists of The New York Times and received positive praise from critics, in addition to awards.
+He explored a wide range of topics through his books—House (1985), a "biography" of a couple having their first house built, and the people involved in the project; Among Schoolchildren (1989), set in an elementary-school classroom in Holyoke, Massachusetts, and reflecting on American education through the lives of these 20 children and their teacher; and Old Friends (1993), which explored the daily lives and personal growth of a pair of elderly men in a nursing home.

 In fall 2010 Kidder was selected as the first A. M. Rosenthal Writer-in-Residence at the Harvard Kennedy School's Shorenstein Center on Media, Politics and Public Policy.
-At the center, he worked with his onetime editor at The Atlantic, Richard Todd, on a book about writing, titled Good Prose: The Art of Nonfiction.
+At the Center, he worked with his longtime editor, Richard Todd, on a book about writing, titled Good Prose: The Art of Nonfiction.
 He lectured to students and did research to identify his next narrative subject.

+Death

+Kidder died of lung cancer in Boston on March 24, 2026, at the age of 80.

+Personal life

+He met his wife, Frances Gray Toland, in 1970 in Boston.
+They married in 1971 and moved to Iowa, while Kidder attended the Iowa Writer's Workshop.
+After he graduated, they returned to Massachusetts and settled in Williamsburg, Massachusetts.
+They had a son and a daughter.